dominguezsantal/languageSuggester/README.md

-# Golblum's Coding Language Survey
+# Goldblum's Coding Language Survey

 #### Website, 2021

 #### By :Alex G.Dominguez

 ## Description
-* _This repo will allow you to: take a five question survey which the survey will match your personality, learning habits and problem solving skills to the programming language and even see a picture of Jeff Golblum encouraging you to learn your match langauge.
+* _This repo will allow you to: take a five question survey which the survey will match your personality, learning habits and problem solving skills to the programming language and even see a picture of Jeff Goldblum encouraging you to learn your match langauge.
 On CSS, Jquery 3.6.0, Boostrap and HTML.
-Repository includes JQuery 3.6.0.js and Bootstrap files, so netiher JQuery nor Boostrapneeds to be installed locally in the users computer prior to clone or download the repository.
+Repository includes JQuery 3.6.0.js and Bootstrap files, so netiher JQuery nor Boostrap needs to be installed locally in the users computer prior to clone or download the repository.

 ## Setup/Installation Requirements